 - "Blue Ain't Your Color" (2016)

-What would the 1970s have been without this trio of Australian brothers singing disco songs at the top end of their vocal register, sometimes in a quavery whisper?
-One of the best-selling musical artists, The Bees Gees, comprised Barry, Robin, and Maurice Gibb.
-All were born in England but emigrated to Australia as children.
-They formed the Bee Gees in 1958, wrote all of their hits, and are known for their three-part tight harmonies.
+What would the 1970s have been like if not for that group of Australian brothers who made a name for themselves by singing disco songs at the top of their range, sometimes in a quavering whisper?
+The Bee Gees, consisting of brothers Barry, Robin, and Maurice Gibb, are widely regarded as one of the most influential and successful bands in history.
+They were all born in England, but they all emigrated to Australia when they were young.
+In 1958, they began performing as the Bee Gees; they wrote all of their hits and became known for their complex three-part harmonies.

 - Recording primarily rock and disco songs, the band achieved an impressive 15 Top